willashley23/Interview-Stuff/javascript.md

 common trick, why should you check for null with === and not == because == null will return true if the value is undefined. https://stackoverflow.com/questions/9032856/what-is-the-explanation-for-these-bizarre-javascript-behaviours-mentioned-in-the/9033306#9033306

+## Addition
+This is super granular and anyone who asks you this in an interview is probably out of their mind but anyway:

+`{} + [] // 0`: left hand gets parsed as an empty block, leaving the right hand which considering we are doing addition, tries to convert the array into a primitive, so 0.

+`({} + []) // [object Object]`: The parenthesis change the object from being parsed as an empty block to being parsed as an empty object, so it tries to convert it to a primitive, in this case, `object Object`, the string representation of an object.
+Then it basically tries to perform string concatination with the remaining operand, so it must call `toString(toPrimitive([]))` on the array, which is an empty string.

+`[] + {} // [object Object]`: JS calls `toPrimitive` on the first array, which calls `valueOf` on the array.
+If that does not return a primitive, it then tries to convert it to a string.
+[More on this in 1.1](http://2ality.com/2012/01/object-plus-object.html)

 ##Explain Function.prototype.bind